Foundry Kelowna’s Wellness on Wheels Service

 Building lives, building community

-Thanks to the support of a Province of BC Capital Gaming grant a private donor to the Foundry network and local corporate, individual and special event donors, we are able to launch this first of its kind in BC, mobile health unit for youth.
+Thanks to the support of a Province of BC Capital Gaming grant a private donor to the Foundry network and local corporate, individual and special event donors, we were able to launch this first of its kind in BC, mobile health unit for youth.
 Providing mobile health and mental health care services to youth where they are – in their space – is a significant undertaking.
 You can help.

 We are collaborating with partner organizations in West Kelowna, Westbank First Nation and Lake Country for service delivery and we are seeking operational partners to support the ongoing care and maintenance of the vehicle.